opp556687/three-way-handshake/README.md

 make
 ```

-kernel would send RST to server so use iptable to drop RST packet
+after receive SYN ACK kernel would send RST to server so use iptable to drop RST packet
 ```
 sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP
 ```